RaHuL-2104/raftkv/README.md

 A distributed, linearizable key-value store implemented from scratch in Java, built on a working implementation of the **Raft consensus algorithm**.
 No consensus libraries, no embedded databases — leader election, log replication, write-ahead logging, and snapshotting are all hand-written and independently verified.

-This project was built as a deep dive into distributed systems fundamentals, not a tutorial clone.
+This project was built as a deep dive into distributed systems fundamentals.
 Every component — RPC framing, persistence, log reconciliation — was implemented, tested, and debugged against real multi-process failure scenarios.

 ```
 PUT foo bar  → OK